-You can always expect a number of things from a Steven Wilson show: artfully composed, complex music, of course, but also virtuosic musicianship, pristine sound, and stunning visuals are a given.
+You can always expect a number of things from a Steven Wilson show: complex, artfully composed music, of course, but virtuosic musicianship, pristine sound, and stunning visuals are also a given.

 But on his latest To the Bone tour, you can add one more thing.
 Depending on your perspective on Mr. Wilson, it is either completely horrifying or truly adventurous.

 Yes, proggers.
 We’re talking about dancing.
 To a three-minute pop song.

 It began in the second set with, naturally enough, “Permanating,” his self-confessed Abba-influenced slice of 1970s disco.
 Wilson purists have recoiled at the song, but at the PlayStation Theater this night, they were more than outnumbered by those dancing at the foot of the stage or in front their seats.

 To show he was serious, Wilson then followed it up with “Song of I,” with footage of a dancer projected onto the scrim in front of the band.
 And after the beautifully rendered Porcupine Tree ballad “Lazarus,” “Detonation” added the thematic exclamation point, with its funky ending and visuals of a multiplying mannequin robotically dancing in place.